How to Transition to Working from a Home Studio

 Third, think about adding some absorption.
 While nicely constructed and finished panels may have an aesthetic edge, some down-and-dirty absorbers can be just as effective.
 Try loosely stuffing some R-13 insulation into burlap sacks and stacking them in your corners for some effective, if rustic-looking, low-frequency control.
 Check out our guide on more budget-friendly room treatment options.

 Finally, whether you’re working in headphones or on speakers, change takes time to get used to.
-In the interim, tools like Tonal Balance Control and the assistive technologies in Neutron and Ozone can help provide an extra layer of metering and assurance that you’re not straying too far from your normal standards.
+In the interim, tools like Tonal Balance Control and the assistive technologies in Neutron and

 While it can be difficult to replicate the ergonomics and workflow of a brick-and-mortar studio at home, there are ways to retain some of the feel of things like faders or a monitor control section, and even the feedback you may be used to from attended sessions.
 Let’s take a look at some solutions for all three.